nedgm/exercise-1/README.md

 ### Instructions
-1. Clone the openFIGI examples API repository
+1. Clone the forked OpenFIGI examples API repository
-2. Write an example in a language that hasnt been implimented yet
+2. Write an example in a language that hasn't yet been implemented
-3. Submit pull request to https://github.com/OpenFIGI/api-examples
+3. Submit pull request to https://github.com/nedgm/api-examples

 ### Example inputs